 Homer Simpson (the prime pop culture example of an ineffective parent) stated on a recent episode, “Parenting: the one job where you always know you’ve done the right thing!”
 Any parent who is honest with themselves can recognize the irony and sarcasm in that statement.
 Making mistakes — and wondering if you’ve done the right thing — just comes with the territory when you’re a mom or dad.

-The 1-on-1 Coaching team often talks about role modeling the behavior you want to see in your child.
+The parent coaching team often talks about role modeling the behavior you want to see in your child.
 If you want your child to speak respectfully, it is important for you to treat others with respect, for example.
 If you want your child to be honest and refrain from theft, don’t engage in lying or stealing.
 This makes sense to people, as most recognize that the old saying is true — actions speak louder than words.
 There is one area, though, where we get a lot of resistance from parents: role-modeling accountability.

 Why is it so hard to admit when we are wrong?
 I think, in general, our society is filled with examples of people displacing well-deserved blame, and putting it on someone or something else.
 Considering the prevalence of news stories detailing wacky legal defenses and CEOs claiming no responsibility for their companies’ failures and transgressions against investors, it is very rare indeed to have someone stand up and publicly say, “This is completely and utterly my fault and I fully accept the consequences of my actions.”
 I think that if someone were to actually say that, that would be a massive news story in itself!